gidavies/AzureDevOpsLab/AzureDevOpsLab5.md

 <img src="images/Lab5_5.jpg" width="624"/>

-Select the git: checkout to option by starting typing and then select the option:
+Select the Git: Checkout to... option by starting typing and then select the option:

 <img src="images/Lab5_6.jpg" width="624"/>